 Press a thin layer of your nut butter of choice into the bottoms of a 12 cup muffin pan.
 Spoon the coconut mixture into each of the muffin cups, layering over the nut filling and pressing down as needed to cover evenly and completely.

 Place in freezer for at least 30 minutes, or until solid.
-In the meantime, prepare your chocolate glaze by heating oil on low in a small saucepan on the stove.
-Once melted, stir in the cocoa powder and sweetener.
+In the meantime, prepare your chocolate glaze by heating chocolate chips in a small saucepan on the stove or in a double boiler.
+Stir frequently to prevent burning.

-When you are ready, remove your pan with the fillings from the freezer.
+When you are ready, remove the pan with the coconut fillings from the freezer.
 Working a knife around the edges, gently guide each disk out from the individual muffin cups and place to the side.

 Add a few spoonfulls of chocolate into the bottom of each muffin cup.
 Place fillings on top, pressing gently so that they are immersed on the sides.